kellyeryan/phrg-js-dom-and-events-window-onload-readme/README.md

 Once the `load` event fires (which we've told jQuery to listen for with `$(document).ready()`), the rest of the code will fire.
 Place the document ready around the jQuery already in `script.js`.
 Save your changes, and refresh in the browser.
 You should see the text appear in the browser!

+## Does this need an update?
+ Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-js-dom-and-events-window-onload-readme/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-js-dom-and-events-window-onload-readme/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 ## Resources

 + [Learn jQuery](http://learn.jquery.com/using-jquery-core/document-ready/)